plumed/plumed.github.io/masterclass.md

 __Practical info__

 All lectures will take place at **3PM** London / **4PM** Paris time.
 The first lecture of each class will last approximately 1 hour, whereas the correction should last about 2 hours.
-The classes of this first series will be delivered by PLUMED developers.
+The classes of the second series will be delivered by PLUMED contributors.
+An introduction to the second series by Max Bonomi and Giovanni Bussi will be posted on YouTube on January 17.

 __Poster session__